Milwaukee Public Museum Dinosaur Skeleton

 Milwaukee Public Museum

-800 W. Wells St., Milwaukee; The “birthplace of the diorama,” with life-size dioramas, hands-on experiences, and special exhibits.
-Travel back more than 65 million years to the land of dinosaurs.
-Gaze at ancient civilizations and see real mummies.
-Surround yourself with the sound and feel of the tropical rainforest.
-Walk the “Streets of Old Milwaukee” to experience the city as it was at the turn of the 20th century.
-Watch a butterfly wriggle out of its chrysalis in a two-story butterfly vivarium.
-In-person and virtual tours, special exhibitions and events, and outreach programs.
-Exploration via online content.
-Hours: Wednesday-Monday 10-5.
-Telephone: (414) 278-2702; mpm.edu.
+800 W. Wells St., Milwaukee; Life-size dioramas, renowned permanent exhibitions, hands-on and interactive experiences, and special traveling exhibits.
+150,000 square feet of exhibit space enable visitors to travel back more than 65 million years to the land of dinosaurs, gaze at ancient civilizations and see real mummies.
+Surround yourself with the sound and feel of the tropical rainforest, walk the “Streets of Old Milwaukee” to experience the city at the turn of the 20th century, watch a butterfly wriggle out of its chrysalis in the two-story butterfly vivarium and witness a modern-day pow-wow.
+In-person and virtual tours, exhibitions and events.
+Hours: Wednesday-Monday 10-5; closed Tuesdays.
+Telephone: (414) 278-2728; mpm.edu.

 The Daniel M. Soref Dome Theater & Planetarium